-Pursuant to the Regulation regarding the Internal Systems of Banks, as issued by the BRSA and published in the Official Gazette dated June 28, 2012 and numbered 28337, banks are obligated to establish, manage and develop (for themselves and all of their consolidated affiliates) internal audit and risk management systems commensurate with the scope and structure of their organizations, in compliance with the provisions of such regulation.
+Pursuant to the Regulation on the Internal Systems and Internal Capital Adequacy Assessment Process of Banks, as issued by the BRSA and published in the Official Gazette dated July 11, 2014 and numbered 29057, banks are obligated to establish, manage and develop (for themselves and all affiliates they consolidate) internal audit and risk management systems commensurate with the scope and structure of their activities, in compliance with the provisions of such regulation.
 Pursuant to such regulation, the internal audit and risk management systems are required to be vested in a department of the bank that has the necessary independence to accomplish its purpose and such department must report to the bank's board of directors.
 To achieve this, according to the regulation, the internal control personnel cannot also be appointed to work in a role conflicting with their internal control duties.